 The summer season, July through August, brings the glory days of schooner sails, art festivals, parades, and the best array of seafood we have ever encountered.
 Days are typically in the 80s and sunny.
 Relish in those cool, hazy mornings, as the sun welcomes its many summertime visitors.
 We have come to love the salty breeze on a warm July night and the way the sun makes the coast sparkle.

 The best lobster eating days arrive in mid-summer as the lobsters start shedding their old shells.
 The new shell can be soft enough to break with just your hands while the meat inside is tender and sweet.
 Also, with Maine’s blueberries at their peak, there are so many sweet treats straight from Mother Nature herself.
-It’s one of the best parts of the Downeast Maine cruise itinerary.
-You can explore the 47,633 acres of granite-domed mountains and ocean shoreline of Acadia National Park or experience seal watching in Maine on a delightful Boothbay Harbor Cruise.
+While visiting Maine, you can explore the 47,633 acres of granite-domed mountains and ocean shoreline of Acadia National Park or experience seal watching on a delightful Boothbay Harbor Cruise.

 On our New England Islands cruise, take an exclusive trip to Block Island.
 Nine miles South of Rhode Island’s mainland is this popular summer destination; but with a private motor coach tour, led by a native guide, you can see it all without the lines.
 Take in the magnificent Mohegan Bluffs and learn about the island’s history along the way.